Editor's note: This article was originally published in 2018 and has been updated in April 2020 with fresh content and insights. Enjoy!

 Examples of gamification done right

-Here are 4 gamification examples from apps that figured out what motivates their users and used those findings to enhance their products and improve user experience:
+Here are 4 examples of gamified apps that figured out what motivates their users and used those findings to enhance their products and improve their user experience:

-Users can track their performance and progress over time and against other users.
+Strava users can track their workout performance and progress over time and against other users.
 As their times improve, users can compete against their entire city.
+Users can also join challenges and clubs to feel a sense of community with fellow athletes.

-App response: Calm is a meditation app designed to help users meditate and adopt habits that promote relaxation.
+Calm is a meditation app designed to help adopt habits that promote relaxation.
 Users can activate notifications that send them daily reminders to meditate.

 For every meditation session they complete, users find themselves rewarded with positive reinforcement.
-For instance, when a user completes a number of sessions in a row, the app recognizes that they're on a streak and rewards them with a shout-out and star.
-It's often just the pat on the back that users need to adopt a new habit.
+For instance, when a user completes a number of sessions in a row, the app recognizes that they're on a streak and rewards them with a friendly shoutout and star.
+Simple rewards like this can often be just the pat on the back that users need to adopt a new habit.

 Successful gamification is all about balancing your users' needs and motivations with their desire to be entertained.

-Figure out what motivates your users and find ways to use gamification to inspire them.
-And always keep UX at the front of your mind:
+Figure out what motivates your users, identify the necessary tasks within your product, and use gamification to inspire users to complete those objectives.
+And always keep UX best practices at the front of your mind:

 - Segment users and track how each group uses the product to help you find and address their pain points.